gottagofaster236/RewardsTheater/README.md

    ![settings](readme_images/settings.png)

-7. During stream, you can monitor the reward queue if there's a lot of redemptions at the same time and cancel them by clicking the cross.
+7. During stream, you can monitor the reward queue if there's a lot of redemptions at the same time and cancel them by clicking the cross button.
 The viewer's channel points are refunded if you cancel a reward.

    ![rewards_queue](readme_images/rewards_queue.png)

 8. You can click "Pause reward playback" on the main settings screen if you don't want the videos playing for some time.
 During this time, the user will get their points refunded as well.

+## Building
+PRs are welcome!
+If you want to build RewardsTheater yourself, please refer to [BUILDING.md](BUILDING.md)

 ## License and credits
 - RewardsTheater is licensed under GNU General Public License v2.0 or later.